voucherifyio/voucherify-openapi/docs/guides/getting_started/Key-Concepts.md

 Distribution is a process of sending vouchers and other promotional messages to end-customers.

+There are two types of distributions:
-Distribution can be automatic, which means it is triggered by an event, or manual, which means the message is sent to all end-customers or a specified group.
+- automatic: it is triggered by an event,
+- manual: the message is sent to all end-customers or a specified group.

 <!-- Examples of automatic distribution events?
 (e.g., somebody signs up for your newsletter or abandons a cart or it's the 10th time they make a purchase in your store)